 For example, in states like Massachusetts and New York, sunshine is less plentiful.
 Nevertheless, electricity prices in those states are high and there are a number of major states incentives that make solar affordable.
 The cost of energy can be more of a deciding factor for the economics of solar than available sunlight – hence why a state like Massachusetts is a much more popular place for solar energy than many of the sunny Southeastern states where the cost of energy is low.

 Furthermore, in the case of states with high electricity prices but low peak sunlight hours, solar-interested homeowners can install higher-efficiency panels that will generate more power from less sunlight.
-Solar panel efficiency typically ranges from 15 to 18 percent, but premium solar panels like SunPower can offer efficiency levels as high as 22 percent.
+Solar panel efficiency typically ranges from 15 to 18 percent, but premium solar panels like SunPower can offer efficiency levels as high as 22 percent and above.
 In a state with strong peak sunlight, an economy panel with lower efficiency will likely do the trick.
 By comparison, states with fewer peak sunlight hours can be just as ideal for solar panels, but will require more efficient solar equipment.
 For the prospective homeowner considering solar, the next step is to review our:

 Three Tips for Solar Shoppers